 A new study shows how fat that is rich Western diet, in combination with genetic factors may lead to the spread of malignant tumors of the prostate. (astreated prostate cancer in Israel).
 His results were published in the journal «Nature Genetics» and «Nature Communications».

 Prostate Cancer and western diet

 It is known that the Western diet contributes to the progression of malignant prostate tumors.
-Many studies have been conducted to confirm the connection between this diet and the development of prostate cancer and colorectal cancer.
+There have been many studies confirming the link between this diet and the development of prostate cancer andcolorectal cancer.
 One found that men who follow a Western diet have twice the risk of developing prostate cancer compared with those who are on a diet rich in fruits, vegetables and whole grains.